bjafl-uit/dte2602-g2/README.md

 - The report is the [pdf in the project root](dte2602-fa24-graded2-bfl.pdf).
 - The main script that runs the experiments and demonstrates the implemented modules is contained in `supervised_learning.py` in the project root.
+- The file [page count](page%20count.odt) is supplied for easy measuring of page count for the text content in the report.

 ## Repository Structure